 Is AGO trying to be a church?

 Alpha Gamma Omega is not a church and does not aspire to be.
 Many of our members attend local churches and campus ministries together, and we encourage them to do so.
-Despite weekly bible study and strong Christian brotherhood, AGO is in not a viable substitute for a church community.
-Rather, AGO is a Christian social fraternity were men of faith gather to challenge each other academically, physically, mentally, spiritually and impact the campus socially.
+Despite weekly bible study and strong Christian brotherhood, AGO does not try to replace a church community.
+Rather, AGO is a Christian social fraternity where men of faith gather to challenge each other academically, physically, mentally, spiritually and impact the campus socially.

 How much will it cost to be a member?